 - from you directly when you provide your details to us;

-- and/or from third parties where the Privacy Legislation or other law allows it: for example other members of your treating team, diagnostic centres, specialists, hospitals, the My Health Record system, electronic prescription services, Medicare, your health insurer, the Pharmaceutical Benefits Scheme
+- from third parties where the Privacy Legislation or other law allows it: for example other members of your treating team, diagnostic centres, specialists, hospitals, the My Health Record system, electronic prescription services, Medicare, your health insurer, the Pharmaceutical Benefits Scheme

 Personal information may be collected via an online form, telephone conversations with our staff, video conferences with our staff and/or paper registration form.
 In emergency situations we may also need to collect information from your relatives or friends.